Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 Sigil **will** run on Linux.
 We try to maintain compatibility with Linux mainly because it's easy to with Sigil supporting both Mac and Windows and it uses a number of technologies that already support Linux.
 That said, there is currently no official Sigil binary package for Linux.

 If you're looking to use Sigil on Linux, you can always build it from source.
 The docs directory in  [Sigil's Github repository](https://github.com/Sigil-Ebook/Sigil/tree/master/docs) has instructions that can guide you in that endeavor.
 You can also look to see if Sigil is available in the official repositories for your flavor of Linux.

+An up-to-date version of Sigil is available via flatpak on Flathub.
+So if your distro can use Flatpak, you can always use [Sigil that way](https://flathub.org/apps/details/com.sigil_ebook.Sigil) if your distro's Sigil package seems to be lagging too far behind.
 </div>
 {: .notice--info}